Deposits

 Edited

-In HirePOS, a "Deposit" refers to a required partial payment of the invoice/booking to secure the hire.
-While not mandatory by default, you can customize deposit due dates and values for your hires, whether percentage-based or a flat amount.
+In HirePOS, a "Deposit" refers to a required partial payment of the invoice or booking to secure the hire.
+While deposits are not mandatory by default, the system allows for customization of deposit due dates and values, which can be either percentage-based or a flat amount.

 Deposit Required